 2.3— A visual language for node-link diagrams

-In chemistry, scientists use a shorthand system to depict a chemical’s structure.
-For example, because it is considered background knowledge, researchers will commonly avoid explicitly drawing the hydrogen-carbon connections.
+In chemistry, scientists use a shorthand system to depict chemical structure.
+Because it is considered background knowledge, for example, researchers will usually avoid explicitly drawing the hydrogen-carbon connections.
 In addition, various types of chemical bonds are also given their own symbols.

 Consider the structure of Isobutanol, a solvent composed of hydrogen, carbon, and oxygen: